 With a focus on the lifelong aspects of adoption, this annual training seminar celebrates, promotes and explores issues related to adoption.
 This weekend event provides information on some of the most important issues and concerns in adoption today.
 The primary focus of this training seminar is on supporting and strengthening adoptive families.
 Through this event, adoptive parents and foster to adopt parents currently with children placed for adoption are provided an excellent opportunity to increase their knowledge base and skills concerning adoption issues, services for adoptive families and the parenting of adopted children.
-More than 25 workshops will be offered on topics such as understanding developmental assessments, parenting children with complex medical issues, coping with attachment-related issues, guidance and behavioral concerns, identifying emotional triggers, special educational services, supporting children through developmental stages, and much more.
+More than 20 workshops will be offered on topics such as understanding developmental assessments, parenting children with complex medical issues, coping with attachment-related issues, guidance and behavioral concerns, identifying emotional triggers, special educational services, supporting children through developmental stages, and much more.

 The Ties That Bind Training Seminar is truly a family centered event with all ages welcome.
 In addition to childcare, age-appropriate workshops and fun-filled activities will be provided for all children.
-There will also be a Youth seminar that will provide teen participants with exciting opportunities for personal growth.
+There will also be a Teen Leadership Program that will provide teen participants with exciting opportunities for personal growth.
 Teens will be learning valuable life skills that will focus on making positive choices, overcoming obstacles, developing critical thinking, reducing violence, and setting goals.
 These programs enable parents to enjoy the seminar secure in the knowledge that their children are nearby, having a good time themselves.

 This training seminar has quickly become a favorite event for many adoptive families in Georgia.
 It is designed to support adoptive families and most importantly provide them with an opportunity to network with one another.
-Please review this seminar brochure thoroughly, complete all forms, and forward the information to Family Matters Consulting, Inc. by Monday, April 22, 2013.
+Please review this seminar brochure thoroughly, complete all forms, and forward the information to Family Matters Consulting, Inc. by Monday, April 20, 2015.
 You will have the option of downloading registration forms for this seminar online at www.ties-that-bind.org.
-Registration must be completed and deposits received by the deadline of April 22nd.
+Registration must be completed and deposits received by the deadline of April 20th.
 Please use the checklist on the registration information page to ensure that you have completed all of the requested documents.

 Please note the “Parent Information & Seminar Policies” that you are encouraged to read.
 Completed registrations will be processed on a first-come, first-served basis, and space is limited so please register on time.
 Due to the popularity of this event and limited availability, preference will be given to first-time attendees who are receiving adoption assistance.
-This year’s Children and Youth program is limited to 250 children, and the activities are available only to the children and teens of adoptive families who are registered.
+This year’s Children and Youth program is limited to 250 children, and the activities are available ONLY to the children and teens of adoptive families who are registered.
 Limited spaces will be available for Adoption professionals who wish to attend this seminar and pay the full seminar rate (visit our website at www.ties-that-bind.org for rates and Registration form for Professionals.)

 It is important that children and youth be supervised at all times.
 The seminar sponsors will not be responsible for any problems arising from unsupervised children attending the seminar or family night events.
-The seminar registration fee covers: adult workshops, children and teen programs, family entertainment on Friday night, Family Night Celebration on Saturday evening, and all meals from Saturday morning through Sunday noon.
+The seminar registration fee covers: adult workshops, children and teen programs, family entertainment on Friday night, Family Night Celebration on Saturday evening, and all meals from Saturday morning through Sunday noon